mwcz/clayto-hugo/content/posts/061 - web component icons/index.md

 ## Recap

 pfe-icon is a Web Component for displaying icons.
-It's compatible with all existing SVG icon libraries, has no CORS restrictions, and supports coloring icons.
+It's compatible with any SVG icon library, has no CORS restrictions, and supports coloring icons.

 You can find pfe-icon on [<pfe-icon size=md style="--pfe-icon--Color: #FD3B45"  icon="fab-npm">npm</pfe-icon>][npm] and on [<pfe-icon style="--pfe-icon--Color: #f1f1f1" icon="fab-github-alt">github</pfe-icon>][repo].